 I was lucky to find out about an organic farm near me who sells chicken livers amongst other odd cuts like hearts and feet.
 I fed all three to the pups and also used the latter to make homemade batches of bone broth.

-5. Organ meat from grocery stores
+5. Organ meat for raw dog food from grocery stores

 It’s fairly easy to find chicken liver, beef liver, turkey liver and sometimes calf liver in local grocery stores and big chain retailers like Walmart.
 But it can be a little more tricky to figure out where to buy the other organs.